pamosima/network-mcp-docker-suite/USECASE.md

 - **Query Volume**: Number of successful API queries per day
 - **User Satisfaction**: Feedback scores from operational teams

-This use case demonstrates how the DevNet MCP Servers project addresses real-world network management challenges while providing a foundation for future AI-enabled network operations.
+This use case demonstrates how the Network MCP Docker Suite addresses real-world network management challenges while providing a foundation for future AI-enabled network operations.